-Frozen asparagus loses its brilliant green color rather rapidly when stored at temperatures above $0^{\circ}F$ (-18°C).
+Frozen asparagus loses its brilliant green color rather rapidly when stored at temperatures above 0°F (-17.8°C).
 The chlorophyll changes to a brownish color.
 Exposure to elevated temperatures for short periods of time is not critical but repeated exposures do damage the color and cause water vapor to transpire from spears and condense as ice crystals within the package.
 As with most frozen products, asparagus should be frozen as rapidly as possible.

-WFLO is indebted to Dr. Jeff Brecht, Institute of Food and Agricultural Sciences, University of Florida, for the review and revision of this topic.
+WFLO is indebted to Dr. Jeff Brecht, Horticultural Sciences Department, University of Florida, for the review and revision of this topic.